snufkinly/getting_cleaning/README.md

-# getting_cleaning
+# readme for student project
-repo for getting and cleaning data course
+explanation of steps involved in creating analysis script